 New York's Financial District is at the very southern tip of the island of Manhattan, in the narrow twisting streets of old Nieuw-Amsterdam.
 There are huge numbers of telecommunications lines running through a small area just a few meters above the water line, where the East River and the Hudson River join in New York Harbor.

 So, in New York it is pretty common to see containers of liquid nitrogen sitting along the street.
 They're often chained to a streetlight pole.
 A small red rubber hose is duct-taped to the ground and disappears into a manhole cover.

-Above you see two vacuum flasks of liquid nitrogen on the sidewalk along Broadway where it crosses John Street.
+These two vacuum flasks of liquid nitrogen are on the sidewalk along Broadway where it crosses John Street.

-At right you see two containers of liquid nitrogen along Nassau Street, leading toward the New York Stock Exchange where the street's name changes to Broad Street.
+These two containers of liquid nitrogen are along Nassau Street, leading toward the New York Stock Exchange where the street's name changes to Broad Street.
 The NYSE is on the corner of Broad and Wall Streets, fronting on Broad.
 That's its columned front with the large American flag in the background.